 Perhaps a more appropriate term to use when describing endurance and energy system development is work capacity.
 As the term implies, this is the ability to endure work.
 For tennis, this means the ability to endure the repetitive, explosive tasks inherent in the sport.
 All those movements we spoke of earlier...hitting big, moving explosively, teeing off on a serve.
 So instead of running laps or doing 20m repeat suicides, we have other options at our disposal...options that will not only test our work capacity when we run down a tough ball, but that will enable us to hit a number of big shots within a point with the same intensity and power... and options that will allow us to recover quick enough to do it over and over again.

-For example, we can perform a series of multi directional jumping exercises with endurance in mind.
+For instance, we could do a repeat spider drill (video above) - mirroring the rest intervals that are typical in a match (20-30 seconds).
+Or a series of multi directional jumping exercises with endurance in mind.
 This will not only benefit your conditioning, it will also improve elastic qualities and enhance movement and/or change of direction ability.
 Or perhaps we can perform a variety of upper and lower extremity medicine ball exercises that not only work the same movement patterns associated with tennis, but also enhance power capabilities.
 We can even work on starting/reactive strength with the use of ballistic and olympic weight training movements.
 Remember that quality?
 The one so important for the initiation of almost every single first step in tennis?
 All of these can be used and can target a different component in the conditioning process of the tennis player.
 Here’s a little table that may help you get started.

 General Conditioning Guidelines for Tennis